jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-52.md

 <!-- , and we are dealing only with the visible world.  heaven -->

+{{< img src="/graphics/physics/vortices.jpg" alt="Vortices" >}}

-I consider all the vortices whose centers are F, f together as only one territory because I consider them under the same aspect.
+I consider all the vortices whose centers are `F`, `f` together as only one territory because I consider them under the same aspect.

-The vortex S is not really a different from the others here.
+`Vortex S` is not really a different from the others here.
 But I regard it as different because our Earth is in it.
 This allows us:
 - to observe it better than the others
 - to call things based on how we see them